Contact Us

 Every year as we get close to Christmas, my family always asks me to give them my Christmas list.
 Not really being one to spend much time thinking about this, I generally just say “tools.”
 Of course, as a father of young children, I can be assured of getting at least a few pairs of socks and a tie, and that’s alright too.
 However, I also love to get and give books as Christmas gifts as well.
 So I thought I would mention a few of my favorite books that are relevant as a Catholic fundraiser.

-Asking by Jerold Panus
+Asking by Jerold Panas

 Imagining Abundance by Kerry Robinson